davidmorton0/toy-app/README.md

 # README

-Toy app for Chapter 2 of the Ruby on Rails tutorial

 This is the toy application for Chapter 2 of the [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/)